CitizenOfRomeDynastyAscendant/example-mods/readme.md

 ## Install instructions

-Extract and place the whole folder intact for each mod you want in your mods directory
+Extract and place the whole folder intact for each individual mod you want in your mods directory

 On Desktop versions of the game, it loads mods from your `~/documents/CitizenOfRomeDynastyAscendant/mods` directory, creating the same if it does not exist upon game start